 The Support You Need to Succeed

 The Flo K. Gault Library for Independent Study – one of three libraries on campus – reserves more than 300 study carrels for seniors working on I.S. projects.
-Most are wired to the campus network, through which you can connect to academic libraries throughout the state, gaining access to more than 44 million books and other materials.
-There’s also wireless access throughout the library.
+Most are hardwired to the campus network, through which you can connect to academic libraries and databases throughout the state, gaining access to more than 44 million books and other materials.
+(There’s also wireless access throughout the library.)

-To bring that elaborate or especially ambitious I.S. project within reach, Wooster has two funding opportunities.
-The Henry J. Copeland Fund for Independent Study offers competitive grants that can assist you with such I.S.-related expenses as travel, supplies, and conference registration.
-The Kendall-Rives Latin American Research Grant makes available approximately $10,000 each year to Wooster sophomores or juniors to support a research project on some aspect of United States-Latin American Relations.
-Research projects must be conducted in a Latin American country in preparation for, or as part of, a senior Independent Study project in any major.
+The Kendall-Rives Latin American Research Grant makes available approximately $10,000 each year to Wooster sophomores and juniors to support research projects on some aspect of U.S. – Latin American relations.
+The projects must be conducted in a Latin American country in preparation for, or as part of, a senior I.S. project in any major.

-The Copeland Fund and the Kendall-Rives Latin American Research Grant, along with the rest of the College's resources, is here to support your abilities — and expand your possibilities.
+The Copeland and Kendall-Rives funds, along with the rest of the college’s resources, are here to support your abilities — and expand your possibilities.